janso2000/MECHA470_Mobile_Sanitation_Robot/README.md

   <img src = "Images/3DOF.PNG" "width="590" height="440" style="margin:10px 10px">
 </p>

-As previously states this proof also applies to the dof for the differential drive mobile robot as it has two translational degrees of freedom and one rotational degree of freedom.
+As previously stated this proof also applies to the dof for the differential drive mobile robot as it has two translational degrees of freedom and one rotational degree of freedom.

 ## 3. Mapping and Path Planning with ROS

-Like the Sharq IQ robot, the magni robot will follow a similar navigation and path planning.
+Like the Sharq IQ robot [A3], the Magni robot will follow a similar procedure for navigation and path planning.
 The robot uses the exising ROS navigation stack to help guide and drive the robot.
 Depending on the area/place the robot will sanitize, an existing map of the area is needed so the map_server package is able to map the area.
-The move_base package allows for the magni robot to navigate the area while the sensors are continuously relaying information so the robot never collides with anything.
+The move_base package allows for the Magni robot to navigate the area while the sensors are continuously relaying information so the robot never collides with any objects.
 <p align = "center">
 <img id="centerdImage" src="https://media.giphy.com/media/6BCk9Y2puF5c0xCyuE/giphy.gif"></img>
 </p>